 Randi van Wiltenburg

-I had my first pregnancy back in 2008, that ended in a miscarriage.
+I had my first pregnancy back in 2008, that ended in a multiples miscarriage.
 I lost 4 more pregnancies before going on to having my first living child in August 2012.
 I had another loss January 2014, and again in July 2014.
 I fought hard and I went on to have my second living child in August 2015.
 That’s 7 miscarriages, 9 angel babies.
 My sister also passed away when I was 4, so I grasp loss with siblings.
 Loss and grief has always been a part of my life, and I’ve seen it come full circle.

 I have been supporting people through their own loss journey’s since 2009.
-I believe that birth (all birth, this includes losses) has a huge impact on the birthing person and plays a large factor in how they process the time afterwards.
-Having good and knowledgable support can make such a difference to a person’s journey.
+I believe that all births have a huge impact on the birthing person and plays a large factor in how they process the time afterwards.
+Having good and knowledgeable support can make such a difference to a person’s journey.
 I’m not just here for the birthing person, but for the entire family.
 Partners, grandparents, children are all impacted through life and loss.
 When it comes to loss(es) my main focus is to help people be aware of their choices, normalize the experience, and help them move through their loss process with as minimal regrets as possible.